-There was no new Director appointed in the financial year ended 31 March 2015.
+There was no new Director appointed in the financial year ended 31 March 2016.
 The Board has and will continue to have in place, an orientation and training programme for newly appointed Directors in order to familiarize them with the Group's business operations, strategic directions, directors' duties and responsibilities, corporate governance practices, regulations and guidelines from SGX-ST. Upon appointment of a new Director, a formal letter setting out his duties and responsibilities will be provided.
 The Directors are encouraged to attend seminars and receive training to improve themselves in the discharge of directors' duties and responsibilities.

 The Directors are also kept abreast of any relevant new laws, regulations and changing commercial risks, from time to time which are relevant to the Group and the training courses related to the aforesaid will be arranged and funded by the Company.
+News releases issued by the SGX-ST and Accounting and Corporate Regulatory Authority ("ACRA") which are relevant to the Company are circulated to the Directors.